Odisha logs 71 new COVID-19 cases; Patnaik sets 'zero infection' target | Health

 ''We have lost many lives in the battle against the COVID-19 pandemic.
 We will never let their sacrifice go in vain...
 All of us should be self-conscious,'' he said.

-The CM also said he has already asked the civil administration and police to ensure strict implementation of the COVID-19 guidelines issued by both the state and the Centre.
+Patnaik also said that he has already asked the civil administration and police to ensure strict implementation of the COVID-19 guidelines issued by both the state and the Centre.

 Of the new cases, 43 were reported from quarantine centres and 28 detected during contact tracing.

-Khurda district reported the highest number of fresh cases at 11, followed by Jajpur (7) and Mayurbhanj (6).
+Khurda district reported the highest number of fresh cases at 11, followed by Jajpur (seven) and Mayurbhanj (six).

 The coronavirus death toll remained at 1,918 as no new fatality due to the infection was reported since Saturday.